alexeyst/node-webkit-macappstore/README.md

 ### Submitting to App Store

 To ensure successful submittion, you will need to:

 1. Delete the `ffmpegsumo.so` (if you're not using it, as explained above)
-2. Edit the plist to match your app ID
+* Edit the plist to match your app ID
-3. Sign the code with the right entitlements that enable sandbox on it [see here by @trevorlinton](https://www.trueinteractions.com/macstore_sign.sh)
+* Sign the code with the right entitlements that enable sandbox on it [see here by @trevorlinton](https://www.trueinteractions.com/macstore_sign.sh)
-4. Ensure you do not request the entitlements you do not need (like printing or etc., App Review team checks that)
+* Ensure you do not request the entitlements you do not need (like printing or etc., App Review team checks that)
-5. Finally, create a package with productbuild tool on your Mac and upload to App Store for review.
+* Finally, create a package with productbuild tool on your Mac and upload to App Store for review.

+### Sandboxing Issues

+Once sandboxed, the app may crash with `deny forbidden-sandbox-reinit` error.
+To fix that, please see this [closed issue](https://github.com/alexeyst/node-webkit-macappstore/issues/1) for details.